andrasq/node-qfputs/Readme.md

 ### drain( [maxUnwritten], callback(error) )

 Wait for the un-written buffered data to shrink to no more than maxUnwritten chars.
-If maxUnwritten is omitted, the built-in default of 400 KB is used.
+If maxUnwritten is omitted, the built-in default of 200 KB is used.

-If write errors occurred since the last call to fflush or drain, the callback will be called with first write error, the error state cleared.
+If unreported write errors occurred since the last call to fflush or drain, the callback will be called with first write error, the error state cleared.

 ### fflush( callback(error) )

 Wait for all buffered data to be written.

-If write errors occurred since the last call to fflush or drain, the callback will be called with first write error, and the error state cleared.
+If unreported write errors occurred since the last call to fflush or drain, the callback will be called with first write error, and the error state cleared.

+### setOnError( errorHandler(err) )

+Call the error handler function on write errors instead of saving them for reprting with `drain` or `fflush`.
+In case of error the error handler will be called as soon as the error is noticed, from the write callback, before the drain/fflush callback runs.

+If no error handler is installed, the first unreported error is returned in the callback of the first `drain` or `fflush` to be called.

+If the qfputs object is already in use when the error handler is installed, it can be called immediately if there already is a waiting unreported error.

 ### renameFile( oldName, newName, [waitMs,] callback(err) )